-2.10.1.
-Direct over-flight of McMurdo Station/Scott Base shall be avoided.

-2.10.1.1.
-If necessary, fixed-wing aircraft over-flying McMurdo Station or Scott Base will maintain an altitude at or above 1500 feet AGL.

-2.10.1.2.
-Over-flight within one nautical mile of the McMurdo Heliport is restricted to an altitude at or above 1500 feet AGL.

-2.10.2.
-ASPAs: Antarctic Special Protected Areas (ASPAs) were created to protect areas of special environmental, scientific, historic, aesthetic, and wilderness value.
+- 2.10.1 Direct over-flight of McMurdo Station/Scott Base shall be avoided. - 2.10.1.1 If necessary, fixed-wing aircraft over-flying McMurdo Station or Scott Base will maintain an altitude at or above 1500 feet AGL. - 2.10.1.2 Over-flight within one nautical mile of the McMurdo Heliport is restricted to an altitude at or above 1500 feet AGL. - 2.10.2 ASPAs: Antarctic Special Protected Areas (ASPAs) were created to protect areas of special environmental, scientific, historic, aesthetic, and wilderness value.
 Certain flight restrictions are associated with these areas.
-All airlift service providers should be familiar with the Antarctic Conservation Act of 1978, as amended by the Antarctic Science, Tourism, and Conservation Act of 1996 (ACA).

-2.10.3.
-As a general rule, aircraft will avoid disturbing concentrations of birds and animals.
+All airlift service providers should be familiar with the Antarctic Conservation Act of 1978, as amended by the Antarctic Science, Tourism, and Conservation Act of 1996 (ACA). - 2.10.3 As a general rule, aircraft will avoid disturbing concentrations of birds and animals.
 Flights shall not approach within 500 feet lateral and no lower than 3,000 feet AGL of these concentrations.

-2.10.4.
-Information regarding flight restrictions of ASPAs is available from the National Science Foundation Representative at McMurdo Station, or in the ACA.
-The ASPA Manual, depicting and describing all the ASPAs in/around the McMurdo station/Dry Valleys area, can be found at the http://www.ats.aq/e/ep\protected.htm.
+2.10.4 Information regarding flight restrictions of ASPAs is available from the National Science Foundation Representative at McMurdo Station, or the Antarctic Treaty Secretariat.
+The Antarctic Treaty Secretariat publishes an interactive map of all ASPAs, which can be located at: